The Learning Community

 How Should We Read the Horrible Bits in the Bible?

-Our speaker will be the Revd Dr Helen Paynter, Tutor in Biblical Studies, Director of Theological Education and Director of the Centre for the Study of Bible and Violence at Bristol Baptist College.
+With the Revd Dr Helen Paynter, Tutor in Biblical Studies, Director of Theological Education and Director of the Centre for the Study of Bible and Violence at Bristol Baptist College

 Forgivable?